alexanderpharwood/pruve/README.md

 })
 ```

 Alternatively, you can use a promise-based approach.
-The Pruve object is "thenable"; it contains a `then` function which checks for validation errors and throw if it finds any, much like the `try` method.
+The Pruve object is "thenable"; it contains a `then` function which checks for validation errors and throws if it finds any, much like the `try` method.
 Because the `then` function is async, it will automatically return a promise for you to catch:

  ```
 pruve('Example string!').string()
-	.then(pruve => {
+	.then(validated => {
-	 	// the pruve object
+	 	// the validated Pruve object
-	}).catch(exception => {
+		// validated.values contains the values which have passed validation }).catch(exception => {
 		// ValidationException
-	})
+		// exception.errors contains all the validation errors })
  ```